dolmagrg123/microblog_VPC_deployment/README.md

 ![Grafana](Images/grafana_dashboard.jpg)

-14. Document!
-All projects have documentation so that others can read and understand what was done and how it was done.
-Create a README.md file in your repository that describes:

-	  a.
-The "PURPOSE" of the Workload,

-  	b.
-The "STEPS" taken (and why each was necessary/important),

-  	c.
-A "SYSTEM DESIGN DIAGRAM" that is created in draw.io (IMPORTANT: Save the diagram as "Diagram.jpg" and upload it to the root directory of the GitHub repo.),
+### "SYSTEM DESIGN DIAGRAM"
+(IMPORTANT: Save the diagram as "Diagram.jpg" and upload it to the root directory of the GitHub repo.),

-	  d.
-"ISSUES/TROUBLESHOOTING" that may have occured,
+### "ISSUES/TROUBLESHOOTING"

+### "OPTIMIZATION"

-  	e.
-An "OPTIMIZATION" section for that answers the questions: What are the advantages of separating the deployment environment from the production environment?
+ What are the advantages of separating the deployment environment from the production environment?
 Does the infrastructure in this workload address these concerns?
 Could the infrastructure created in this workload be considered that of a "good system"?
 Why or why not?
 How would you optimize this infrastructure to address these issues?

-    f.
-A "CONCLUSION" statement as well as any other sections you feel like you want to include.

-### "SYSTEM DESIGN DIAGRAM"

-### "ISSUES/TROUBLESHOOTING"

-### "OPTIMIZATION"

 ### "CONCLUSION"